George H. Morris: Lifetime ban for sexual misconduct

 On August 5, 2019, Morris was provisionally banned by the United States Center for SafeSport from USEF for sexual misconduct involving a minor.
 The ban was subject to appeal.
 In a statement issued that same day, Morris said, "I contest these findings wholeheartedly and am in the process of disputing them."
 Some former students and professional riders, in interviews with The New York Times, said they were aware of Morris' relationships with minors throughout his career and particularly in the 1970s.
 Others, including Eric Lamaze, Robert Dover, and former student Katie Monahan-Prudent defended Morris through an "I Stand With George" Facebook page and hashtag.

 Independent arbitration regarding Morris' lifetime ban was held on November 7 and 8, 2019, in New York City.
 On November 19, 2019, after the appeal process ended, his lifetime ban was made permanent.
 Under the lifetime ban, which is reciprocated by the International Federation for Equestrian Sports (FEI), Morris is not able to coach international teams for any country.
 He is also prohibited from coaching USEF members.

 Legal issues

 On August 5, 2020, two lawsuits were filed against Morris in New York's Manhattan Supreme Court; both suits allege the rape of minors, and seek financial damages.
 The lawsuits also target USEF, which the plaintiffs claim turned a blind eye to sexual abuse, which was an "open secret" in the equestrian community.

 Personal life

-Morris was born in New York City, the son of Alice Van Arden Frank Morris and Harry H. Morris Junior.
+Morris was born in New York City, and grew up in New Canaan, Connecticut, the son of Alice Van Arden Frank Morris and Harry H. Morris Junior.
 Morris has said he inherited a "nervous constitution," and is "not crazy about people," but is "passionate about riding and about training horses."
 In his autobiography, Morris said that he partied at various clubs, including Studio 54, drank heavily, and has had several hundred sexual partners.
 He currently resides in Wellington, Florida where he keeps pet dogs, particularly beagles.